Oslandia/workshop-pointcloud/en/step3/README.md

 110 245 034
 ```

-Moreover, we can also studied the content of a patch:
+Moreover, we can also study the content of a patch:

 ```bash
 > SELECT pc_astext(pc_explode(pa)) FROM lidar LIMIT 1;